 Even if you know exactly what third-party logistics means, it helps to know what it means to your potential transportation partner.
 A quick scan of different 3PL company websites will show that many of them define 3PL differently, with different sets of services.
 When talking with a company that describes itself as a 3PL, ask about the services that make up the 3PL offering.
 Ask to see a few case studies of how those services have helped existing customers manage transportation and control costs.

 Finally, make sure the transportation company offers a depth of experience in the services that are most critical to your company’s shipping needs.
-For example, a 3PL’s experience in import/export may be irrelevant to your company’s transportation.
+For example, a 3PL’s experience in import/export or warehousing may be irrelevant to your company’s transportation.
 However, the way the company handles project management could be critical to your business.

 Tell me about your people.